Prev | Contents | Next

 d Matches a decimal int.
 Can have a leading sign.

-i Like d, except will handle it if you put a leading 0x (hex) or 0 (octal) on the number.
+i Like d, except will handle it if you put a leading 0x (hex) or 0 (octal) or 0b (binary) on the number.

 o Matches an octal (base 8) unsigned int.
 Leading zeros are ignored.